iharhl/gaggia-pid-mod/README.md

 increased wear on the pump, as this vibration pump is not designed to operate under such conditions.

-A simpler and less damaging alternative is pump time control.
+A simpler alternative is pump time control.
 By interrupting power to the pump, you can implement programmable shot timing — effectively automating brew durations without modifying flow or pressure directly.

-All that’s required for this mod is a relay board and some wiring to detect when the brew button has been pressed.
+All that is required for this mod is a relay board and some wiring to detect when the brew button has been pressed.

 Since I dragged this project out for too long, I ultimately decided to skip the relay part of the mod — it would not have made a meaningful difference for my use case anyway.
 However, I wired the brew button to the Pico.

 On the EU model of the machine, there is a switch-off board included.
-Since I do not need its functionality, I removed the wires on the left side of the brew switch (in my case, blue and green ones).
-These connections can now be used to detect when the button is pressed.
+Wires on the left side of the brew switch (in my case, blue and green ones) are connected to it so that the power-off timer is reset when brewing.
+I removed these two wires and shorted them (to make the board think the brew is on at all time).
+The available connections can now be used to detect when the button is pressed.

 ## Software